lioneraV2002/pasargad_selenium_trader/README.md

-# AlgoTrader: Multi-Account Bulk Order Execution Bot for Passargad trading exchange platform
+# Autotrader: Multi-Account Bulk Order Execution Bot for Passargad trading exchange platform

 This project automates the multi-account, bulk submission of stock orders to a trading platform using **Selenium** and Python's **`multiprocessing`** for concurrent execution.